HappyNeuron Pro can assist patients presenting with a variety of symptoms through structured activities centered around cognitive remediation.

 - To identify the right fish, the patient must focus on details, exercising the capacity for selective attention.

 Clinical evaluation shows evidence of negative symptoms (emotional difficulties, inability to initiate conversation) that lead to poor social activities and high dependence.
 Low cognitive flexibility and planning, selective attention difficulties and visuo-spatial memory and attention issues multiply those difficulties.

 Positive symptoms of schizophrenia include disorganized speech and delusional behavior.
 Improving the performance of executive functions like organization, planning, action inhibition and reasoning can reduce these positive symptoms, allowing increased social interaction and improvement in daily life.

 The HappyNeuron Pro activity ‘Decipher’ is built to improve executive functions by engaging patients with training for reasoning by setting up new strategies to decipher text with the help of clues.
 To perform this activity, a patient must use logic and reasoning, creating and shifting strategies to reach the goal.

 To preview these cognitive remediation activities and more, click here and fill out the form for a free trial.

-Cognitive rehabilitation is a specific term frequently used for cognitive training after stroke, TBI or neurologic affection.
-The goal here is to restore cognitive functions, create compensatory strategies and improve the patient’s life conditions.
+Cognitive rehabilitation is a specific term frequently used for cognitive training after stroke, TBI, MS other neurological disorders.
+The goal here is to work on cognitive functions, create compensatory strategies and improve the patient’s life conditions.
 This vision centers on the handicap, but not on cognitive deficits.
-Just like cognitive remediation, the idea here is to help patients to focus on their life project and avoid environmental situations that create handicaps.
+Just like cognitive remediation, the idea here is to help patients to focus on their life goals and avoid environmental situations that create handicaps.